Budget 2020: Auckland light rail 'on pause', cash for Cook Strait ferries

 There was no timeframe for getting the project across the Cabinet table, a spokesman said.

-At the same time, the Government has announced $3 billion worth of infrastructure spending, with $1.2 billion of that going to KiwiRail.
+At the same time, the Government has announced $3 billion worth of infrastructure spending, and another $1.2 billion going to KiwiRail.

 BUDGET 2020: THE FULL PACKAGE AND WHAT IT MEANS FOR YOU